• Skip to primary navigation

 Travel Time From Guanacaste Beaches

-This Guanacaste rainforest sloth tour takes place in Bijagua, a small town up in the Alajuela province.
-Although this area is famous for Rio Celeste, the sky blue river and waterfall inside Tenorio Volcano National Park, Bijagua is also an excellent place to experience nature and wildlife thanks to the surrounding tropical rainforest.
+This Guanacaste rainforest sloth tour takes place in Bijagua, a small town up inland between the Guanacaste and Alajuela province.
+Although this area is famous for Tenorio Volcano National Park, home to Rio Celeste, the sky blue river and waterfall, Bijagua is also an excellent place to experience nature and wildlife thanks to the surrounding tropical rainforest.

 • From Liberia, Bijagua is a 1 hour drive one way.